Bacterial meningitis is contagious, and comes in a number of different strains.

-Fungal, viral, parasitic, and non-infectious meningitis are not contagious.
-Fungal and parasitic meningitis are very rare.
+Fungal, viral, parasitic, and non-infectious meningitis are not contagious, and do not spread from person to person.

 The most common causes of meningitis are viral infections, when a virus travels to the brain after entering the system through nose or the mouth.
-The disease is spread through fecal contamination and improper hand-washing.
+This form of the disease is spread through fecal contamination and improper hand-washing.